waffle52/simple_shell/README.md

 ## What our simple shell does

+* Displays our prompt: `$` and waits for the user to type a command
 * Takes in input from the command line and outputs the same results as sh (/bin/sh)
+* Displays the prompt each time a command has been executed
 * Prints associated error messagess
 * * _----- wht else does the shell do

 ---